 Third day in Manhattan

 The third day was better.
 Much better!
 I still woke up at 7 am, and I still watched the morning news, but I went out that day in the city with much more confidence.
 That day I explored Little Italy, China Town, and the Financial District as well.
+It’s worth checking out the best coworking spaces in Manhattan if you’re looking for great spots you could work from!
 In the evening, I decided to skip trying to find a place on the other side of the island, and instead, I was working on an article, then went to sleep again way too early.

 Last days in Manhattan